-3.16 External trip
+3.5 External trip

-The external trip connector is a 3.5mm Jack socket.
+The external trip connector is a 3.5mm Jack socket mounted to the right of the Power connector on the rear panel and labeled "X-TRIP".

 The external trip feature is used to protect the filaments and electron multiplier from exposure to high pressures.
-It allows an independent total pressure gauge or signal from a vacuum control system to be connected to the MicrovisionIP.
+It allows an independent total pressure gauge or signal from a vacuum control system to be connected to the e-Vision.
 It is the most effective of the trips available and we would always recommend its use.